Career > Career in the Netherlands

 What do they eat?

-Dutch people love a sandwich, a broodje of a boterham with cheese.
+Dutch people love a sandwich, a broodje or a boterham with cheese.
 Doesn’t get more Dutch then this.
 Maybe even peanut butter.
 So If you want to impress your new co-workers have a boterham with cheese and a glass of Milk.

 Lunch culture in the Netherlands